Dupboy/File-Organizer/README.md

-A python script to organize your files in a directory based on their extensions
+A python script to organize your files in a directory based on their file extensions